OCA/purchase-workflow/purchase_delivery_split_date/readme/DESCRIPTION.rst

-Once the Purchase Order has been confirmed, subsequent changes made to the scheduled dates in the PO lines will produce a reorganization of the corresponding stock moves in the Incoming Shipments (**propagate_date on the purchase order line is not relevant anymore when this module is installed**), creating/deleting new Incoming Shipments when needed, to ensure that each Incoming Shipment contains moves to be received in the same date.
+Once the Purchase Order has been confirmed, subsequent changes made to the scheduled dates in the PO lines will produce a reorganization of the corresponding stock moves in the Incoming Shipments, creating/deleting new Incoming Shipments when needed, to ensure that each Incoming Shipment contains moves to be received in the same date.

 Adding a new line on a confirmed PO will insert the new move in a picking with the corresponding date.